-Year of the Nurse recognizes the compassion, skill that nurses bring to healthcare
+Year of the Nurse recognizes the inputs nurses make to healthcare

 And while the nurses at Aberdeen Village might not possess Nightingale’s notoriety, they are no less critical to the wellbeing and care of our residents.